bburns/Lantern/README.md

 The goals for Lantern are:

-- Explore the map interactively
+- Explore the map interactively with d3
-- Make a static Graphviz map
+- Make a static map with Graphviz
-- View the room structures in a cleaner Lisp syntax
+- View the room structures with a cleaner Lisp syntax

 so the main tasks are:

 - Make a Muddle compiler/interpreter in Python to parse the ROOM objects
-- Output the ROOM objects as simpler Lisp structures
-- Output the ROOM objects as a Graphviz dot file
-- Output the ROOM objects as JSON data
+- Parse the original source code to output JSON, Lisp, Graphviz
 - Make a web page to interact with the JSON data using JavaScript and d3